-In answer to the complaint, Whipple admitted he had not voted, but argued the charter provision was unconstitutional.207 The thrust of the argument involved unequal taxation-which would eventually lead the Missouri Supreme Court to strike down the provision.208 Whipple claimed "that if one man is forced to pay a poll tax every other man should be subject to the same tax," the Star reported.
-"The city claims that Mr. Whipple is not taxed for not voting, but is subject to a poll tax and it makes no difference to him whether anybody else is taxed or not."209
+other man should be subject to the same tax," the Star reported.300 "The city claims that Mr. Whipple is not taxed for not voting, but is subject to a poll tax and it makes no difference to him whether anybody else is taxed or not."301

-The case came before Judge James Gibson of the circuit court, who handed down his decision in April 1893.210 In what the Times described as "something of a lecture," Gibson's emphasized-in much the same terms as the provision's proponents-that the poll tax was good public policy.
-He wrote:
+The case came before Judge James Gibson of the circuit court, who handed down his decision in April 1893.302 In what the Times described as "something of a lecture," Gibson emphasized-in much the same terms as the provision's proponents-that the poll tax was good public policy.303 He wrote:

-It is a fact much to be regretted, but nevertheless true, that in Kansas City, as an all large cities, there exists a certain class of citizens, good businessman and good citizens in other respects, who habitually absent themselves from the polls on election day, teaming the elective franchise unworthy of their attention, or who are too much and guest in business to attend to that important duty.
-A certain erroneous idea has crept into the minds of some that it is degrading to vote, some persons seeming to forget that on until exercise at that rate rest the permanency of our republican institutions, especially in the larger cities were congregate certain classes of society who can only be restrained by the conservative elements and such restraint must come from a vigorous and active exercise of the elective franchise.
+It is a fact much to be regretted, but nevertheless true, that in Kansas City, as in all large cities, there exists a certain class of citizens, good businessman and good citizens in other respects, who habitually absent themselves from the polls on election day, deeming the elective franchise unworthy of their attention, or who are too much engrossed in business to attend to that important duty.
+A certain erroneous idea has crept into the minds of some that it is degrading to vote, some persons seeming to forget that on an intelligent exercise of that right rest the permanency of our republican institutions, especially in the larger cities where congregate certain classes of society who can only be restrained by the conservative elements and such restraint must come from a vigorous and active exercise of the elective franchise.
 The government of large cities is one of the problems of the age.
-Good city government comes when honest and efficient officers are chosen to conduct municipal affairs, and bad government is liable to exist when safe and conservative men absent themselves from the polls ignore the duties imposed upon them by the elective franchise and cease to take part in political affairs.211
+Good city government comes when honest and efficient officers are chosen to conduct municipal affairs, and bad government is liable to exist when safe and conservative men absent themselves from the polls ignore the duties imposed upon them by the elective franchise and cease to take part in political affairs.304